nsacyber/HIRS/docs/glossary.md

 ## E

+**Endorsement**
+:   A type of verifiable Artifact that makes claims about an Attester, that are authenticatable, that are supplied by an Endorser.

 **Endorsement Key (EK) Credential**
-:   An X.509 certificate, signed by a TPM manufacturer's CA, that binds a TPM to a manufacturer and provides proof of authenticity for a TPM's Endorsement Key.
+:   An X.509 v3 certificate that contains the public EK.
 Also commonly referred to as EK Certificate.

+**Endorser**
+:   An entity that describes trustworthiness properties of an Attester that typically do not appear in Evidence.
+An Endorser Role refers to functionality that creates, provisions, or conveys trustworthiness properties, i.e., Endorsements, to Verifiers.

 ## H